allouis/composition-of-curried-lamb/README.md

 Functions in javascript also have a length property, which is going to be important when explaining and defining the curry function.

-The length propery in javascript refers to the number of named arguments that the function has, you could say that it is a property of the function signature.
+The length property in javascript refers to the number of named arguments that the function has, you could say that it is a property of the function signature.

 ```javascript